Table of Contents

-An On-line spreadsheet Solar Calculator to assist in determining how much Solar and Battery power you may needed and look at the battery lifetime if power is lost.
+On-line Solar Calculator to assist in determining how much Solar and Battery power you may needed and look at the battery lifetime if power is lost.

 Keep the News page fresh and updated regularly on this website to communicate what’s up.

 Zoiper.
 Russell ZL4JW is totally supportive of AR resilience efforts.
 The key idea is to enable a valuable radio communication resource to be used in an emergency, ie your Smartphone.

 To this end, as proof of concept, he has a server handling registration of VOIP phone calls.
 A small number of us are now connected using Zoiper, a free App allowing phone to phone calls using Wi-Fi or Mobile data.
 An info sheet and Rego Form is available.